barbazul/1kfa/mod_guide_gm.md

 > that was thrown at them.
 That's Dex.
 Let's say their Dex was rank 3, or
 > "Crown".
 So that's the side of the card we're going to look at.
 > Flip your top card.
 What result do you see on the "Crown" side?
+>
+> [Take the result, and if it is ✔s, ask the player to help you interpret
+> a potential outcome using the Defy Danger move.
+If it is ✗, tell them how
+> it would be your turn to make a GM move]
+>

 ## Sarukkan's Chamber